Estee came up with a really interesting question about whether or not you should revise and resubmit to the same agent:

 For me, and I don’t know about other agents out there, it’s always a turn of phrase or a description that triggers my memory.
 In cases where the query or submission had a really focused premise, the premise will jog my memory if I see it again.
 The same goes for other random tidbits: funny character names, strange author names, jokes, exotic locations that the author is writing from, random connections we have that they might have brought up in their queries, etc. There are a million different things that catch my attention, of course.
 And I probably wouldn’t recognize everything I’ve ever seen if it was presented to me again, but my memory has been pretty accurate so far.

-If the question was asked in the context of whether to mention a resubmission in the query, I say you should always mention it.
-Don’t count on the agent to forget that you’ve submitted before.
+If the question was asked in the context of whether to mention a “revise and resubmit” scenario in the query, I say you should always mention it.
+If you’re writing agents again, don’t count on them to forget your previous submission.
 Most of us who use email can search for your previous correspondence.
-And it’s not a bad thing to resubmit something.
+And it’s not a bad thing if you’re resubmitting to a literary agent.
 We all know that writing is a craft and that writers end up revising, sometimes days after they send their first query, sometimes months or years.

 You saw this query and passed with some really insightful feedback (Ha!
-My fake letter is laying it on a bit thick, but if you did get a response from the agent the first time around, don’t be afraid to mention something about it…).
+My fake letter is laying it on a bit thick, but if you did get a response after writing agents the first time around, don’t be afraid to mention something about it…).
 I’ve since revised the project and am hoping you’ll be interested in taking a second look.
 To refresh your memory, the story goes like this: